MikeDigitize/JSFundamentals/README.md

   // i available within
 }

-// error
-// i is scoped to the for loop block and not available externally console.log(i);
+console.log(i); // error - i is scoped to the for loop block and not available externally

 // block scoping could be achieved pre ES6 through IIFEs (see chapter on IIFEs) var x = 10;